2005 Nepal coup d'état

-A coup d'état in Nepal began on 1 February, when democratically elected members of the country's ruling party, the Nepali Congress were deposed by Gyanendra, King of Nepal.
-The parliament was reinstated in 2006, when the king agreed to give up absolute power following the Loktantra Andolan.
-The coup was condemned by India, the United Kingdom, and the United States.
+A coup d'état in Nepal began on 1 February, when democratically elected members of the country's ruling party, the Nepali Congress, were deposed by Gyanendra, King of Nepal.
+The parliament was reinstated in 2006, when the king agreed to give up absolute power following the 2006 revolution.
+The coup was condemned by India, France, the United Kingdom, and the United States.

 Background

 The Nepalese Government was previously ruled as an absolute monarchy following the 1960 Nepal coup d'état led by King Mahendra until it became a constitutional monarchy in 1991 during King Birendra's reign.
 King Gyanendra came into power after the Nepalese royal massacre where ten members of the royal family, including King Birendra, Queen Aishwarya, and Crown Prince Dipendra were killed.
-King had previously dismissed three governments from 2002.
+King Gyanendra had previously dismissed three governments from 2002.
 The Nepalese Civil War led by Maoists was still raging on with over 11,000 people dead.
 Nepal had no parliament from 2002.
 Gyanendra's popularity had fallen down.